 There are two main routes to take to hold onto quality retail candidates:

 - Offer and retain: It takes time, money, effort and tears to hire quality candidates — so once you’ve found them, you don’t want to lose them.
 Focus on your retention strategy to make new hires feel welcome and want to stick around for the long haul.
-Think: A streamlined entry process, first day protocols, integrated ATS + HRIS for seamless onboarding, etc.
+Think: A streamlined entry process, first-day protocols, integrated ATS + HRIS for seamless onboarding, all the good stuff.

 - Reject and nurture: Every seasoned HR pro has been there: You find an awesome candidate you know would be a great match for the company, but they just don’t fit the role.
 Luckily, that’s where candidate nurture comes in.
 By keeping potential candidates ‘on the books’ and engaged with company news, you can get those missed-opportunity candidates back in for the next open role.
 Need a helping hand during busy season?
 BOOM, you’ve got one in your back pocket!

-Retail recruitment is a tough game to play post-pandemic, but with the right strategy and a few smart tools to help, you can find the right people in no time.
+Retail recruitment is a tough game to play, but with the right strategy and a few smart tools to help, you can find the right people in no time.

-But before you dive in, take a little time to uplevel your hiring plan to reflect your ideal candidates so that you can hang onto them once you’ve found them (even if they’re not right for this role).
-Because the more quality candidates you have in both your pools and pipeline, the more likely you are to keep up with whatever the future may bring.
+Before you dive in, take a little time to uplevel your hiring plan to reflect your ideal candidates so that you can hang onto them once you’ve found them, even if they’re not the right fit right now.
+The more quality candidates you have in both your pools and pipeline, the more likely you are to keep up with whatever the future may bring.